-Business development opportunities extend across a broad range of responsibility areas including growth of revenue from existing business activities (e.g. Enercare and Beanfield Centres); recognition of the Canadian National Exhibition and the Royal Agricultural Winter Fair as part of the cultural fabric of Exhibition Place and the City and core events on the grounds; managing existing new partnerships and creating new ones with sports and event producers; as well as leasing heritage and other structures for a variety of entertainment and service purposes.
-These efforts resulted in more than 5+ million annual visitors to the site in 2016 generating \$400 million of economic impact for the City of Toronto (in addition to benefits at the provincial and federal levels).
+Business development opportunities extend across a broad range of responsibility areas including revenue growth from existing business activities (e.g. Beanfield and Enercare Centres), managing existing/creating new partnerships with sports and event producers, as well as leasing heritage and other structures for a variety of entertainment and service purposes.
+These efforts resulted in more than 5.5 million annual visitors to the site in 2016 generating \$400 million of economic impact for the City of Toronto (in addition to benefits at the provincial and federal levels).

-Over the next three years, our primary operating focus is on generating greater utilization levels at the Enercare and Beanfield Centres by growing attendance from existing events and attracting new events.
-New event growth will result from enhancing lead generation partially through cooperative efforts with the sales arm of Tourism Toronto and the City's Economic Development department, as well as, identifying any operating barriers to utilization levels.
+Over the next three years, our primary operating focus is on generating greater utilization levels at the Beanfield and Enercare Centres by growing attendance from existing events and attracting new events.
+New event growth will result from enhancing lead generation through the sales arm of Tourism Toronto and cooperative efforts with the City's Economic Development department as well as identifying any operating barriers to utilization levels.
 The 2017 opening of Hotel X will add to the destination attractiveness by offering meeting planners a high-value lodging option.

-Business opportunities will also be identified through the completion of a Master Plan, a major part of the Public Space and Infrastructure Goal that will set out renovation, rehabilitation, and new construction possibilities across the site.
+Business opportunities will also be identified through the completion of a Master Plan (as set out in the Public Space and Infrastructure focus area above) that sets out renovation, rehabilitation and new construction possibilities across the site.

-- 1. Grow event activity especially at Enercare Centre and Beanfield Centre: - Maintain strong relationships with existing clients/events; identify areas for revenue enhancements. - Cultivate opportunities for new clients/events through business relationships designed to enhance lead generation. - Develop an annual marketing plan with growth targets and revised messaging for MICE and Events sectors. - Focus on aspects of our current customer service promise that will significantly impact revenue growth. - Continue to seek event opportunities reflecting the city/region's diverse cultures. - 2.
-Better understand our competitive positioning by conducting a comprehensive cost study relative to local, national and North American competitive facilities with primary, but not exclusive, focus on the Enercare and Beanfield Centres including: - Facility rental and the cost of labour that result from our collective agreements. - Transportation access and lodging costs. - 3.
-As an integral component to the Master Plan, complete an opportunity assessment that: - Identifies complementary business activities. - Prioritizes these activities and suggests the best delivery vehicle (e.g. through a tenancy or through an Exhibition Place operation). - Pays particular attention to opportunities to augment existing Exhibition Place business particularly the Enercare and Beanfield Centres. - Continue to monitor Enercare Centre expansion opportunities.
+- 1. Grow event activity especially at Enercare Centre and Beanfield Centre: - Maintain strong relationships with existing clients/events; identify areas for revenue enhancements. - Cultivate opportunities for new clients/events through business relationships designed to enhance lead generation. - Develop an annual marketing plan with growth targets and revised messaging for MICE / Events sectors. - Focus on aspects of our current customer service promise that will significantly impact revenue growth. - Continue to seek event opportunities reflecting the city/region's diverse cultures. - 2.
+Better understand our competitive positioning by conducting a comprehensive cost study relative to local, national and North American competitive facilities (focused on, but not exclusively, Enercare and Beanfield Centres) including: - Facility rental costs, the cost of services provided by our workforce, and review of our collective agreements. - Transportation access and lodging costs. - 3.
+As an integral component to the Master Plan, complete an opportunity assessment that: - Identifies complementary business activities. - Prioritizes these activities and suggests the best delivery vehicle (e.g. through a tenancy or through Exhibition Place operation). - Pays particular attention to opportunities to augment existing Exhibition Place business particularly the Beanfield and Enercare Centres. - Continue to monitor Enercare Centre expansion opportunities.